-- The cleanest, and recommended way, to change an image is to change it directly in the node image, typically via changes within a chroot environment (section 8.5.1). - Changing the deployed image running on the node can lead to unwanted changes that are not obvious.
+- The cleanest, and recommended way, to change an image is to change it directly in the node image, typically via changes within a chroot environment (section 9.5.1). - Changing the deployed image running on the node can lead to unwanted changes that are not obvious.
 While many unwanted changes are excluded because of the excludelistgrab lists during a node-to-image sync, there is a chance that some unwanted changes do get captured.
 These changes can lead to unwanted or even buggy behavior.
-The changes from the original deployed image should therefore be scrutinized with care before using the new image. - For scrutiny, the command:
+The changes from the original deployed image should therefore be scrutinized with care before using the new image. - For scrutiny, the bash command:

-'''

-vimdiff <(cd imagel; find . | sort) <(cd image2; find . | sort)
+vimdiff <(cd image1; find . | sort) <(cd image2; find . | sort)

-'''

 run from /cm/images/ shows the changed files for image directories image1 and image2, with uninteresting parts folded away.
+The < (commands) construction is called process substitution, for administrators unfamiliar with this somewhat obscure technique.